niku/aws-cdk/packages/@aws-cdk/aws-secretsmanager/README.md

 Secrets imported by name can used the short-form of the name (without the SecretsManager-provided suffx);
 the secret name must exist in the same account and region as the stack.
 Importing by name makes it easier to reference secrets created in different regions, each with their own suffix and ARN.
+However, different services have different requirements for referencing secrets by name.
+The `supportPartialSecretArn` changes how the `secretArn` is calculated from the `secretName`.

 ```ts
 import * as kms from '@aws-cdk/aws-kms';